nathanaccidentally/SystemHostsBlocker/README.md

 1. Open Explorer and go to ```C:\Windows\System32\drivers\etc\hosts```
 3. Drag the hosts file from the zip download into the folder
 4. Accept the replacement!
 You're done!

+## Installation on iOS (Jailbroken)
+1. Download the deb file from this repository
+2. Open in Filza or iFile
+3. Run deb installer
+4. Repring!
+You're done!